-One of the Digital Art History Lab's (DAHL) key initiatives is a series of workshops that introduce researchers and students to digital art history.
-Each workshop features hands-on training in a method, analytical technique, and/or software currently in use by digital humanists and art historians.
+One of the Digital Art History Lab's (DAHL) key initiatives is a series of workshops that introduce researchers and students to digital art history (DAH).
+These events feature presentations by specialists in the field of DAH or hands-on training in a method, analytical technique, and/or software currently in use by digital humanists and art historians.

-On April 8, 2016, Matthew Lincoln, PhD, a specialist in digitally-aided analysis, lead a workshop on Palladio, a data visualization tool created by Stanford University.
+On April 8, 2016, Matthew Lincoln, Ph.D., a specialist in digitally-aided analysis, led a workshop on Palladio, a data visualization tool created by Stanford University.
 Working from a museum dataset, participants learned how to produce exploratory timelines, maps, and networks using this powerful tool.

-On December 11, 2015, Dr. Kimon Keramidas introduced participants to Omeka, a collections management system and web publishing platform that allows one to organize object images and metadata, create digital exhibitions, and make the collection public.
+On December 11, 2015, Kimon Keramidas, Ph.D., introduced participants to Omeka, a collections management system and web publishing platform that allows one to organize object images and metadata, create digital exhibitions, and make the collection public.

-On November 20, 2015, Dr. Titia Hulst introduced Cytoscape, an open source software platform for visualizing networks, to Library researchers and staff.
+On November 20, 2015, Titia Hulst, Ph.D., introduced Cytoscape, an open source software platform for visualizing networks, to Library researchers and staff.
 Dr. Hulst also discussed her research on Leo Castelli and the market for American contemporary art, which makes extensive use of this powerful tool.

 On September 24, 2015, The Museum of Modern Art, New York, invited the DAHL to discuss digital tools for research, exhibition design, and management with museum staff.